Welcome to Limekiln Wind Farm

 Boralex received confirmation of the consent granted by Scottish Ministers to construct and operate an onshore wind farm known as Limekiln Wind Farm in 2022.
 Decision documents can be found here.
 The site is located around 1.5km south of Reay, and 2.8km south/southwest of the existing Dounreay Power Station.
 It is an excellent site in a very windy location where wind power development makes perfect sense.

-Community consultation
+Community engagement

 Please contact us if you have any queries or would like some more information on the project